Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 This is one reason formal post-generation validation tools often sit behind non-streaming or semi-buffered flows.

-A good refusal is not a generic apology.
-It is a precise boundary.
+A good refusal is a precise boundary, not a generic apology.

 • "The retrieved material does not support a reliable answer."

-• "I can summarize the available facts, but I should not infer beyond them."
+• "I can summarise the available facts, but I should not infer beyond them."

 • "This claim needs a source-backed check before I answer directly."